Tutorial¶

 Load models - failure¶

-It is also useful to test that model_path
+It is also useful to test that invalid model paths are handled as expected:

 , and model